andreasalem/LSMS-ISA-Uganda-Study/data_raw/README.md

 * <strong>GSEC15B</strong>: information on household spending on food
 * <strong>GSEC15C</strong>: information on household spending on non-durable goods
 * <strong>GSEC15D</strong>: information on household spending on durable goods

+All information in these files has been collected by administering the Household Questionnaire to survey respondents.
+For example, GSEC1 referes to Section 1 of the Household Questionnaire; GSEC15D to Section 15D.
+The Household Questionnaires are available here: